Relkayam/Beginners-Book-O-WDS-Design/_sources/intro.md

 ---

-We hope this book helps you build both your understanding and your confidence in designing efficient, reliable water distribution systems.
+I hope this book helps you build both your understanding and your confidence in designing efficient, reliable water distribution systems.
 Happy learning!